Updated on

 RA is characterized by periods of flares and remissions.
-They may be difficult to predict, but flares can be kept to a minimum with proper treatment, and long-term damage to the joints can be prevented or lessened.
+Although they may be difficult to predict, flares can be kept to a minimum with proper treatment, and long-term damage to the joints can be prevented or lessened.

 Nursing Process